 The governing board are representatives of parents, staff and the local community who oversee the strategic direction of the school.

-If you would like to contact our governors, the school office can put you in touch or telephone David Lamboll, Chair of Governors, on 01626 777570.
+If you would like to contact our governors, the school office can put you in touch with Carol Roberts, Chair of Governors.
 You can find out who our governors are, on our Governors page.

 The school council invited the governors along to a meeting to find out more about what we do.
 David Lamboll and Ken Trout went along to face the questions.